Blood Father: Plot

 John travels to a prison where he meets Arturo, his former cellmate, to ask about Jonah's connections.
-He learns that Jonah himself stole the money from his cartel, blamed the tenants, and then murdered them to cover his tracks.
-At the motel alone, Lydia receives a call from Kirby, who says she is in danger and advises her to head to a crowded public place, like a theater.
-At the cinema, Lydia is confronted by Jonah, who had survived his injury and who, with help from his gang, abducts her.
+He learns that Jonah himself had stolen the money from the cartel and blamed the tenants, then murdered them to cover his tracks.
+Alone at the motel, Lydia receives a call from Kirby, who tells her she is in danger and advises her to head to a crowded public place, like a theater.
+At the cinema, Lydia is confronted by Jonah, who survived his injury and who, with help from his gang, abducts her.
 After leaving the prison, John calls Kirby, but Jonah answers the phone, reveals that he has captured Kirby, and kills him.
 John warns Jonah against harming Lydia, citing his knowledge of Jonah's connections and bad standing with his family.
 John offers up his life for his daughter, and Jonah arranges to meet at a secluded spot in the desert.

 John goes back to Preacher's place, and picks up a landmine and some grenades and kills Preacher.
 He arrives at the meeting spot, and improvises a booby trap with his bike and the landmine.
 Jonah's men tie John up and put him in a car.
 As they prepare to leave, two of Jonah's men are killed by the trap.
 John kills the gang member inside the vehicle, but Jonah escapes.
 The sicario, having taken position at a vantage point, wounds John.
 Taking cover behind a car, John forces the sicario to get closer, and the two fatally shoot each other.

 John dies after telling his daughter she is a good girl.
 Jonah is arrested and incarcerated.
 While sitting down at a table, he's met by a visibly hostile gang led by Arturo, who smiles knowingly, implying that Jonah will be killed.
 One year later, in a support group, Lydia reveals that she has been sober for a year and expresses gratitude for her father.